-This abnormal heart rhythm technically falls under the category of supra-ventricular tachycardias.
+Atrial flutter is an abnormal heart rhythm that technically falls under the category of supra-ventricular tachycardias.
 Atrial flutter is typically not a stable rhythm and will frequently degenerate into atrial fibrillation.

 Atrial Flutter will usually present with atrial rates between 240-350 beats per minute.
 These rapid atrial rates are caused by electrical activity that moves in a self-perpetuating loop within the atria.

 The impact and symptoms of atrial flutter depend upon the ventricular rate of the patient (i.e. cardiac output).
 Usually, with atrial flutter, not all of the atrial impulses will be conducted to the ventricles, and the more atrial impulses that are conducted, the greater the negative effect.